grzegorz914/homebridge-enphase-envoy/README.md

 1. The plugin is present as C02(ppm) sensor and the Power is report in Watt.
 2. Current Level - is the current production power in Watt.
 3. Peak Level - is the current maximum consumption level in Watt.
+4. All other power and energy values are avilable in the log.

 ## Package
 1. [Homebridge](https://github.com/homebridge/homebridge)